-Living abroad can be a pretty big eye-opening experience on viewing your own “value” and behaviors associated with personal importance.
+Living abroad can be a pretty big eye-opening experience for viewing your own “value” and behaviors associated with personal importance.
 Growing up as a spoiled American and transitioning into a second or third-world experience has been humbling, to say the least.
 Having gone through transformations in how I see myself, and how I see the world, I’d like to share some of these thoughts with you.

 Growing up in America, I was taught to have certain values.
 I grew up in a predominantly successful environment where most people were outgoing, talkative, confident, intelligent, and in most cases quite important.
 Because of this upbringing, I learned that I needed to portray myself this way in order to succeed.
 Most conversations in the U.S. begin by “What do you do for work? / Where do you live? / Where do you spend your free time?”